LearnPAd/bpmn2-emf/README.md

 # Introduction

 This project is used to package a standalone JAR with all the needed classes for processing BPMN2.
-These classes are taken from the [Eclipse BPMN2 Modeler project](http://eclipse.org/bpmn2-modeler), and [Tycho](http://www.eclipse.org/tycho) is used for correctly get all the needed dependencies.
+These classes are taken from the [Eclipse BPMN2 Modeler project](http://eclipse.org/bpmn2-modeler), and [Tycho](http://www.eclipse.org/tycho) is used for correctly getting all the needed dependencies.

 The resulting JAR can then be used in plain Java applications that don't use OSGi.